 – Reduced appetite

-PLEASE NOTE: I AM NOT A NUTRTIONIST AND THE BELOW RECOMMENDATIONS COME ONLY FROM MY PERSONAL EXPERIENCE AS A YOGA PRACTITIONER AND CONSCIOUS EATER.
+PLEASE NOTE: I AM NOT A NUTRITIONIST, AND THE BELOW RECOMMENDATIONS COME ONLY FROM MY PERSONAL EXPERIENCE AS A YOGA PRACTITIONER AND CONSCIOUS EATER.
 THESE TIPS ARE NOT NECESSARILY SUITABLE FOR EVERYONE.
-PLEASE CONSULT YOUR DOCTOR OR PHYSICIAN BEFORE ATTEMPTING ANY KIND OF CHANGE TO YOUR DIET
+PLEASE CONSULT YOUR DOCTOR OR PHYSICIAN BEFORE ATTEMPTING ANY KIND OF CHANGE TO YOUR DIET OR A SPRING DETOX!

-Normally I’m vegetarian but this detox is vegan.
-Personally, I found having a break from dairy very beneficial but I must stress that it is very important that you ensure you do get all of the nutrients that you need daily.
+To begin, normally I’m vegetarian but this spring detox is vegan.
+Personally, I found having a break from dairy very beneficial but I must stress that it is very important that you ensure you do get all of the nutrients that you need daily

 – A vegan yogic diet